 Dated 18 August 1973

 The documents were obviously not produced by a commonly used typewriter of the period, and obviously could easily have been produced by a word processing program on a type of personal computer that did not yet exist in 1972-73.
 Here are the features that make me (and so many others) say this:

 - Differential spacing (an "i" is narrower than a "w," for instance).
 This was a feature found on some expensive typewriters (the most successful was the IBM Executive; others include the Varityper and the IBM Selectric Composer).
 But most typewriters (I estimate over 99%) were monospaced machines, which assign every character the same width.
-Most computer fonts, such as the Times New Roman that is the default font for Microsoft Word, are differentially spaced.
+Most computer fonts, such as the Times New Roman that was the default font for Microsoft Word in 2004, are differentially spaced.

 - The small superscript "th" in "187th" and some occurrences of "111th."
 It is easy to make a superscript on any typewriter -- just turn the platen.
 But it is not so easy to make a superscript in smaller type.
 A few typewriters have a special "little th" character.
 (An example is my Olympia SG1 -- see the key at the extreme right of the second row from the top.
 This typewriter is monospaced.)
 If your typewriter lacks such a character, you need to switch to a different type element (such as a Selectric type ball) that uses a smaller typeface, then switch back to the first type element.
 In contrast, Microsoft Word can automatically superscript the "th."

 - Curly apostrophes.
 Most typewriters used straight apostrophes (as in he's).
 But curly apostrophes (as in he’s) are standard in word processing.